streetwriters/notesnook/docs/faqs.md

 ## Why another note taking app?

 There are [many](https://en.wikipedia.org/wiki/Comparison_of_note-taking_software) note taking apps.
-Each has its own speciality but most don't care about your privacy or security.
+Each has its own speciality but most apps don't care about your privacy or security.
 Those that do take out important features.
 Those that keep important features with privacy lack a good user interface.
 Those that provide a good user interface provide it only for 1 platform.

 These are the 4 problems that Notesnook solves:

 1. No compromise on security and user privacy.
-Everything encrypted by default.
+All your notes are 100% private and encrypted by default.
 2. No sacrifice on important note taking features (e.g. note locking, PDF exports, organize via notebooks, topics & tags, note sharing)
-3. Provides a simple, easy to use user interface.
+3. Provides a simple, easy to use user interface that does not get in the way of note taking
 4. Works exactly the same on all platforms.

 At Notesnook we believe in `simple privacy`.
 Simple privacy means giving you full control of your data without making the process complicated. **You shouldn't have to perform any extra action to make your notes private.** That is where Notesnook shines.